 The North Carolina Botanical Garden offers a variety of on-site, hands-on field trip programs focused on plants and nature for school groups.
-All programs are aligned with the Common Core and Essential Standards and include teacher-led pre-visit and extension activities.
+All programs are aligned with the Common Core and Essential Standards.
 Each program is one hour and can be offered for up to 60 students per program, per day.
 Although each field trip is recommended for a specific grade level, they can be adapted for different ages.

 Field Trip Programs

 Herbal Adventures: Recommended for Ages 4-6—In this program, students are led through 5 different stations to learn about and explore nature using all of their senses.

 Flora Explorers: Recommended for 1st Grade Classes—This hands-on program is designed to teach students about the different parts of a plant, and how those parts play a role in helping the plant survive.

 From the Mountains to the Coast: Recommended for 3rd Grade Classes—In this lesson, students learn about the different geographic regions of North Carolina and how plant communities are shaped by the regions’ unique climates and soils.
 Students also have the opportunity to explore the different soils of the regions, learn about carnivorous plants and dissect the leaf of the carnivorous Pitcher Plant.

 Native Plants, Native People: Recommended for 4th Grade Classes—This interdisciplinary lesson focuses on both Science and Social Studies.
 Students are introduced to American Indian tribes of the different regions of North Carolina.
 Students learn about their history, lifestyles, and the unique ways in which they used plants to meet their daily needs.
 This lesson aligns with the Essential Standards for Social Studies.